 Payments can make or break the customer experience

 Customer expectations have changed fast.
 Today, people want to pay just as smoothly whether they shop in-store, online, in an app or through a QR flow.
-For companies, that means payments are no longer a “back-end function” – they are part of the customer experience.
+The way they pay – and how easy it feels – plays a direct role in how they perceive the entire brand experience.

 This shift means payments can no longer be treated as something that happens quietly in the background.
-The way customers pay – and how easy it feels – now plays a direct role in how they perceive the entire brand experience.
+The right payment setup is now a key part of the customer experience – and a clear competitive advantage.

 “Customers rarely remember when payments work perfectly – but they definitely remember when they don’t.”